Pedroos46/raspberry-server/guia-english.md

 ### ➡️ No-IP.
 In my case I will use a free domain of [No-IP](https://www.noip.com/).

 ❗️ No-IP offers payment services.
-I will use only the **Free Dynamic DNS** plan, which allows me to have up to 3 dominos for free, although not personalized.
+I will use only the **Free Dynamic DNS** plan, which allows me to have up to 3 domains for free, although not personalized.

 ❗️ In case of having a domain of its own this would have to be transferred to No-IP.
 You can also buy domains through them.
 All these procedures are subject to charges, in the same way as the mail manager, SSL certificates, backups, etc.